-An operating budget consists of all revenues and expenses over a period of time (typically a quarter or a year) which a corporation, government (see the U.S. 2017 Budget), or organization uses to plan its operations.
+An operating budget consists of all revenues and expenses over a period of time (typically a quarter or a year) that a corporation, government (see the U.S. 2017 Budget), or organization uses to plan its operations.
 An operating budget is prepared in advance of a reporting period as a goal or plan that the business expects to achieve.
 Below is an example of a downloadable budget template and an explanation of how to prepare one.

 Download the Free Template